You’re feeling betrayed. Someone you care about, perhaps even love has broken the bonds of trust and done something that cuts deep at your heart.

 That means not seeing them, not messaging them, not checking their social media every 5 minutes.

-I know y’all love an analogy, so here’s another one for you: think of those feelings we talked about above as being fuelled by a fire.
+Think of those feelings we talked about above as being fuelled by a fire.
 At first, the fire burns strong and the feelings glow white hot in the flames.

 The most combustible fuel for that fire is contact with the one(s) who betrayed you.
 Thus, in order for the fire to burn out, you must stop adding fuel to it.